I'd totally forgotten about my freezer and its store of fantastic leftovers.

-2. Add beef dripping or coconut oil to a large oven-proof cast iron casserole pot, and when smoking hot, fry the rempah along with the other whole spices, stirring, till aromatic and of a delicious brown (but not burnt) colour.
+2. Add coconut oil to a large oven-proof cast iron casserole pot, and over medium heat, fry the rempah along with the other whole spices, stirring, till aromatic and of a delicious brown (but not burnt) colour.

 5. For the kerisik, toast the dessicated coconut over a medium hot pan, shaking and stirring constantly so it doesn't burn.
 Remove from heat just as it turns a pale golden because it will continue cooking to a golden brown off the heat.
 Pound and grind till you get an oily paste.
 Stir this in midway through the cooking.

 6. The meat should be tender and near falling apart when you jab at it, and the sauce, thick and rich, but not entirely dried up.
 Taste for seasoning, adding more salt/sugar if necessary.
-Finish with a sprinkling of fresh coriander, and serve with nasi lemak (coconut rice), or nasi kunyit (turmeric rice), or just plain rice really; this packs enough punch on its own.
+Finish with a sprinkling of fresh coriander, and serve with nasi lemak (coconut rice), or just plain rice really; this packs enough punch on its own.